ietf-teep/architecture/draft-ietf-teep-architecture.md

 --- abstract

-A Trusted Execution Environment (TEE) was designed to provide a hardware-isolation mechanism to separate a regular operating system from security-sensitive applications.
+A Trusted Execution Environment (TEE) is designed to provide a hardware-isolation mechanism to separate a regular operating system from security-sensitive applications.